salrashid123/mcbn/README.md

 * `go`: [crypto/tls: add PSK support ](https://github.com/golang/go/issues/6379)
 * `java`: [TlsPSKKeyExchange](https://www.bouncycastle.org/docs/tlsdocs1.8on/org/bouncycastle/tls/TlsPSKKeyExchange.html)
+* `python`:  This repo also shows a very basic PSK client/server in python.
+PSK support is only present as of python 3.13 ([#63284](https://github.com/python/cpython/issues/63284))

 Anyway, the following hardcodes the derived key and simply sets up a client/server to demo PSK.